 The 23 year old lost his title on the scale, and he wasn't going to try and get extra time to lose the extra weight.
 Angulo, if he wins, will snag that WBC crown.
 This fight will be the featured attraction on a Showtime “bubble” card.

 The fail felt like a shocker, because it seemed like Benavidez was on message as a professional.
-He moved to Seattle, telling media that he wanted to get to place where there aren’t as many distractions.
-He’d had to look into his soul when he tested positive for cocaine in his system back in the fall of 2018, and has dealt with that blowback in mature fashion.
+He moved to Seattle, telling media that he wanted to get to place where there 2.
+He'd had to look into his soul when he tested positive for cocaine in his system back in the fall of 2018, and has dealt with that blowback in mature fashion.
 He held the ‘BC belt then, and gave it up for that transgression.

 The boxer spoke to Luke Thomas and Brian Campbell during the weigh in webcast after the miss.
 “I'm very disappointed,” he said, looking glum.
 “Obviously, this is my first time missing weight.
 Like I said, I'm very disappointed, losing my title on the scale.
 But I still got a job to do tomorrow, I'm still gonna win the fight tomorrow.”